folke/lazy.nvim/README.md

   performance = {
     cache = {
       enabled = true,
-      path = vim.fn.stdpath("cache") .. "/lazy/cache",
-      -- Once one of the following events triggers, caching will be disabled.
-      -- To cache all modules, set this to `{}`, but that is not recommended.
-      -- The default is to disable on:
-      --  * VimEnter: not useful to cache anything else beyond startup --  * BufReadPre: this will be triggered early when opening a file from the command line directly disable_events = { "UIEnter", "BufReadPre" },
-      ttl = 3600 * 24 * 5, -- keep unused modules for up to 5 days
     },
     reset_packpath = true, -- reset the package path to improve startup time rtp = {